 Stafford Loans are federal student loans.
 They are available to all undergraduate students.
 The amount borrowed depends on the grade level.
 A student may borrow up to $3,500 in Subsidized Stafford Loans for the freshman year and $4,500 for the sophomore year; students may receive up to an additional $2,000 per year in Unsubsidized Stafford Loan monies.
 With a Subsidized Stafford Loan, no interest is accrued while the student is enrolled at least half-time in college.
 With an Unsubsidized Stafford Loan, interest does accrue while a student is enrolled at least half-time in college.
 Independent students and those whose parents’ PLUS Loan was denied are also eligible for an additional $4,000 per year in Unsubsidized Stafford Loans.

 PLUS Loans are federally-funded and available to working parents who have good credit.
-Parents can complete a promissory note for any amount up to the student’s total cost of attendance for an academic year as determined by their school’s financial aid office and less any other financial aid the student may be receiving before applying for a PLUS Loan.
+Parents must complete and return a PLUS Pre-approved Form to the Financial Aid Office to have their credit checked.
+Once credit is approved, parents can complete a promissory note for any amount up to the student’s total cost of attendance for an academic year as determined by their school’s financial aid office and less any other financial aid the student may be receiving before applying for a PLUS Loan.
 A parent may defer making payments while their student is enrolled at least half-time.

 Should funds still be needed to fill a financial gap after all other aid has applied to the student’s account, the DCAD Financial Aid Office can provide literature and direct parents and students to several private educational loan options.